-Caption accompanying a widely circulated image claims that the picture depicts how scientists in 1954 imagined a home computer set-up would look in 2004.
+The caption accompanying this long circulated image claims that it depicts how scientists in 1954 imagined a home computer might look like in 2004.

 The text below the image states:

 Scientists from the RAND corporation have created this model to illustrate how a “Home Computer” could look like in the year 2004.
 However, the needed technology will not be economically feasible for the average home.
 Also the scientists readily admit that the computer will require not yet invented technology to actually work, but 50 years from now scientific progress is expected to solve these problems.
 With teletype interface and the FORTRAN language, the computer will be easy to use.

 In fact, no such “Home Computer” model was ever created.
 Nor was the image published in any 1954 edition of “Popular Mechanics”.
 The image is the end result of some clever manipulation of a real photograph that depicts a full-scale mock-up of a typical nuclear-powered submarine’s maneuvering room:

 The mock-up was part of a Smithsonian exhibit and carried the following explanation:

 Washington, D.C., Apr.
 10, 2000 — A full-scale mock-up of a typical nuclear-powered submarine’s maneuvering room in which the ship’s engineers control the power plant and electrical and steam systems.
 U.S. Navy photo by Photographer’s Mate 2nd Class Tim Altevogt.

 The image has been accepted as legitimate by many people and has generated a lot of sometimes amusing debate.
 Some have postulated that the large wheel in the picture was intended to fulfil the function of the modern-day mouse.
 Others have pondered if a FORTRAN based system with a teletype interface would really be that “easy to use”.